The Persian conquest

 Already by this time, however, opposition was brewing.
 The Egyptians had a glorious history and did not take kindly to being subject to an alien ruler.
-The allocation of large estates to Persian nobles must also have caused dismay to the Egyptian landowning class, who would now have found themselves playing second fiddle to aliens in their own land.
 A revolt broke out at the end of Darius’ reign, and Xerxes, his son and successor as Persian king, put it down with great harshness.
 This started a cycle in Egypt of revolt and brutal repression, but in 404 BC the Egyptians, under a member of the former pharoanic house of Sais, succeeded in driving the Persians out of their country.

 This was by no means the end of their troubles, however.
 The constant threat of re-invasion by the Persians hung over the rulers and people of Egypt for the next sixty years.
 Two invasions actually materialised, in 374 and 351 BC, which penetrated as far as the Nile Delta.
 This situation meant that the Egyptian government had to keep its defences in a constant state of readiness, with the field army and military garrisons at full strength.
 This represented a huge drain on the government’s treasury; taxes were high and poverty was widespread.
 The pharaoh Takos (reigned 360-358 BC) even took to raiding the treasuries of the temples, the biggest store of wealth in the land; this swiftly earned him the enmity of the priests and he was deposed in favour of the more pliant Nektanebo (reigned 358-342 BC).
 Nektanebo’s caution prevented him from raising sufficient funds to keep up the defences properly.
 He was defeated by a Persian army under Artaxerxes III in 343 BC, and Egypt (and the territory to its west, Cyrene) was once again absorbed into the Persian empire.
 The country was reduced to the status of a satrapy, and governed by Persian officials – a period later remembered by the Egyptians with great bitterness.